 We create avatar-based immersive scenarios, in which trainees must apply their skills in simulations of real-world encounters with people from other countries.
 They can practice as much as they need, without fear of making mistakes.
 When they encounter similar situations in real life, they feel familiar, and so trainees have the self-confidence to navigate them successfully.

 DLNSEO requires that COCOMs participate in the creation of each cultural awareness course.
 Before course development begins the COCOM must agree to make subject matter experts available to advise the project.
 This ensures the COCOM’s buy-in from the start of the project.
 Then once the courses prove effective the COCOMs are more likely to have an interest in promoting their widespread use.

-During the COVID-19 pandemic there has been a substantial increase in usage of Alelo’s online cultural training courses.
+During the COVID-19 pandemic, there has been a substantial increase in the usage of Alelo’s online cultural training courses.
 When work-at-home orders were issued early this year the number of Department of Defense personnel who trained with Alelo courses increased fourfold.

 The development methods that Alelo has applied successfully to cultural awareness training can be equally applied to the training needs of other organizations, to ensure that the training is relevant, effective, and has an impact on on-the-job performance.